R3V1Z3/breakdown/README.md

-# GoGitDown
+# GitDown
-Framework for building apps on GitHub Pages, typically using Markdown, and with a heavy emphasis on extending capabilities through GitHub Gist.
+Framework for building apps on GitHub Pages using Markdown, and with a heavy emphasis on experimenting through and using GitHub Gist for code hosting.

-## What it does
+## What it do
 The framework provides:
 - Markdown rendering function using MarkdownIt
 - Configurable info panel with routine to update it